oneillkza/R_Workshops/Lecture_1_intro.md

 ## Edgar Anderson's Iris Data Set

-* Provides the measurements in centimeters of the variables sepal length and width and petal length and width, respectively, for 50 flowers from each of 3 species of iris.
+Provides the measurements in centimeters of the variables sepal length and width and petal length and width, respectively, for 50 flowers from each of 3 species of iris.
-* The species are *Iris setosa*, *versicolor*, and *virginica*.

 ![*Iris versicolor*](images/iris_versicolor.jpg)